 A new frontier

 Technology has the potential to solve grand problems, but often introduces its own set of problems.
 It represents a new field of education that still has room for much experimentation.
-The focus of the New Media lab is therefore to experiment with new media techniques.
-The lab combining creatives such as 3D-artists, animators, virtual reality specialists and filmmakers the New Media Lab seeks to facilitate teachers who want to start experiments in their day-to-day education.
+The focus of the CFI is to experiment with new media techniques.
+We combine creatives such as 3D-artists, animators, virtual reality specialists and filmmakers to facilitate teachers who want to start experiments in their day-to-day education.

-The New Media lab aims to combine storytelling elements, media and educational content to create rich, dynamic learning scenarios and lesson materials.
-Storytelling, in fact, is the focal point of the Media Lab; it is in fact essential for any form of media, being the oldest forms of communication.
+In our work, the CFI aims to combine storytelling elements, media and educational content to create rich, dynamic learning scenarios and lesson materials.
+Storytelling, in fact, is the focal point of the our work in innovative media technologies; it is in fact essential for any form of media, being the oldest form of communication.
 The essence of what a great story is, is well known in (news) media, entertainment industry and film-making.
 The media lab seeks to learn from the underlying structures of these stories and apply the technique of storytelling in education.
 All of this with the clear conviction that storytelling has been and will be the foundation of teaching.